emmajanedrews/base-template/_posts/2018-03-28-picking-your-path-commercial-vs--residential-real-estate.md

 Today I’ll be continuing my discussion about where your career path is headed with the topic of residential versus commercial real estate.

 Many brand-new agents, even those in my firm, come to me saying that they want to do commercial real estate.
-They see the big deals going down and they want the great big commission check that come with them.
+They see the big deals going down and they want the great big commission checks that come with them.
 What they don’t realize is that **those commission checks are few and far between.**

 My last commercial transaction took 13 months from the start until they signed, but since I wouldn’t get paid until they took possession, the actual number was around 20 months.